contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Tooltips (if enabled) now dismiss themselves if you move the mouse cursor a bit.

 #### Additions

+##### Markup

+ * HTML `<script>` elements inside passages can now access Harlowe variables and temp variables - simply use the name of the variable as if it was a Javascript variable, such as by `(set: _foo to 9)<script>_foo += 4;</script>`.
+However, only variables containing certain data types can be accessed in `<script>` elements - numbers, booleans, strings, datamaps, datasets and arrays.
+Moreover, the latter three data structures can't contain any data types other than those aforementioned.
+Attempting to assign Javascript values to Harlowe variables that don't match any of those data types will cause an error.
+Note that this change *only* applies to `<script>` elements without a "src" attribute - Harlowe variables are still inaccessible to included Javascript files.
+As always, consult the documentation for more details.

 ##### Coding & Macros